Celebrating Life on Mexico's Day of the Dead

 The Day of the Dead or Día de Muertos, as it is called in Spanish, is a Mexican tradition which has its origins in the pre-hispanic times.
 According to historians, the Mexica Community (an indigenous ancient community) had various periods throughout the year to celebrate their dead, the most important took place at the end of their harvest, between the months of September and November.

-The Aztec Community (also and indigenous community) believed that life continued even in the afterlife, that is why it considered the existence of four destinations for people, according to the way they died.
+The Aztec Community (also indigenous community) believed that life continued even in the afterlife, and the spirits of the deceased people return to their communities once a year.

 Today, thanks to recognition by UNESCO (and maybe to Pixar's Movie Coco), Día de los Muertos is more popular than ever—in Mexico and increasingly abroad.
 There might be a lot of cities and countries that celebrate this date but the most authentic celebrations take place in Mexico.
 If you find yourself in Mexico City the weekend before Day of the Dead this year, make sure to stop by Pátzcuaro, Mixquic, Aguascalientes, or wherever you are, - We're sure you'll find the city decorated from top to bottom with the marigold flower!